MyParcelCOM/json-schema-form-builder/README.md

 5. Adding translations to form elements using the `LabelTranslationCollection` class.
 This includes:
     - Field label translations (for all fields and groups).
     - Option labels (for fields with a finite set of options such as `Select` and `Radio`).
-6. Defining values for form fields using the `ValueCollection` class.
+6. Defining values for form fields.

 ## PHP 8